 OUR CENTENNIAL CELEBRATORY SLIDESHOW (2012)

-Click the links below to read our “treasure trove” local history blog, which highlighted the library’s history during our 2012 centennial celebration.
-(Visit our blog for more historical information about Mooresville and Morgan County, Indiana.)
+Click the links below to read highlights of the library’s history.
+(Visit this blog for more historical information about Mooresville and Morgan County, Indiana.)

 - MPL historical timeline.

 - October 1911: Mooresville citizens discuss the need for a public library.

 - January 1912: Mooresville citizens petition for a public library.

 - Summer 1912: Library board seeks grant funding from the Andrew Carnegie Foundation.

 - January 1913: Andrew Carnegie Foundation grant received.

 - Spring 1913: Furor over proposed library site.